Local path (ELC)

 Schools are periodically requested to submit transcripts so that we can monitor — and reset, if necessary — their benchmark GPA.

 How can my school participate in the ELC program?

-Most California public high schools and more than 80 percent of private schools participate in the ELC program.
-To participate, a school must be located in California, accredited by the Western Association of Schools and Colleges, have an American Testing Program code, and have a full list of UC-approved courses for the most recent academic cycle.
+Most California public high schools and many private schools participate in the ELC program.
+To participate, a school must be located in California, accredited by the Western Association of Schools and Colleges, have a College Board school code, and have a full list of UC-approved courses for the most recent academic year.

 Virtual schools are not eligible to participate in the ELC program.

 Eligible schools participating in the ELC program are asked by UC to provide student contact information and are responsible for obtaining parental authorization.

-For information about joining the program, email email@example.com.
-New participation requests must be received no later than mid-August for the fall 2013 admission application cycle (freshman enrollment for the following year's fall term).
+For information about joining the program, email firstname.lastname@example.org.
+New participation requests and transcripts must be received no later than July 1 for the fall admission application cycle (freshman enrollment for the following year's fall term).